FAQ

 ChainLabo will support you in the withdrawals of your rewards.
 You will keep the sole ownership of your ETH and you will be free to withdraw your crypto following the Ethereum Foundation procedure

 Staking pools or validator pools or staking services, are platforms where multiple participants pool their staking resources together to increase their chances of earning rewards in a proof-of-stake (PoS) blockchain network.
-Poll Staking has some PROs, e.g. you need less than 32 ETH to join a pool or you do not need technical knowledge, but has also some CONs the big one is that you’re not the sole owner of your crypto and
+Poll Staking has some PROs, e.g. you need less than 32 ETH to join a pool or you do not need technical knowledge, but has also some CONs the big one is that you’re not the sole owner of your crypto.

 The interest rate, or staking yield, for staking Ethereum can vary and is influenced by several factors.
 It is important to note that Ethereum does not have a fixed or predetermined interest rate for staking like traditional savings accounts.
 The staking yield is determined by the dynamics of the Ethereum network and can fluctuate over time.